Fox cuts scene from ‘The Predator’ over actor’s background

 “After learning more about the affidavit, transcripts and additional details surrounding Steve Striegel’s sentence, I am deeply disappointed in myself.
 I apologize to all of those, past and present, I’ve let down by having Steve around them without giving them a voice in the decision.”

-The Lost Angeles Times first reported the reediting of “The Predator” to remove Striegel.
+The Los Angeles Times first reported the reediting of “The Predator” to remove Striegel.
 It said that Fox was alerted to Striegel’s background by actress Olivia Munn.
 Munn stars in the film, and played opposite Striegel in his one scene.

 Striegel plead guilty in 2010 for attempting to entice a 14-year-old female into a sexual relationship via the internet.
 He served six months in jail.
 The former “Melrose Place” actor has previously appeared in Black’s 2013 film “Iron Man 3” and his 2016 comedy “The Nice Guys.”